Menu Search

 In some ways, Kool Keith’s approach to rap mirrors that of MF DOOM.
 Like Kool Keith, DOOM has a unique flow and a penchant for offbeat subject matter, often rapping from the perspective of comic book villains and other unconventional characters.
 Despite these similarities, however, Kool Keith and MF DOOM have their own distinct styles and approaches to rap.
 Where Kool Keith is more overtly humorous and surreal, DOOM is often more introspective and abstract, exploring themes of isolation, loss, and redemption in his lyrics.

-In the end, Dr. Octagonocologyst stands as a classic example of alternative Hip Hop, a pioneering work that helped to expand the boundaries of Hip Hop.
-And while there may be some similarities between Kool Keith and MF DOOM, each artist stands on their own, bringing their own unique perspective and voice to the world of Hip Hop.
+In the end, Dr. Octagonocologyst is indisputable as a classic example of alternative Hip Hop.
+And while there are plenty of similarities between Kool Keith and MF DOOM, each artist stands on their own, bringing their own unique perspective and voice to the world of Hip Hop.

 King Geedorah - Take Me To Your Leader (2003)